Moratakki/connect-service/README.md

 # connect-service
-Source code for service, connecting applicants with various universities' students for feedback.
+Source code for service, connecting applicants with various universities' students for feedback!